 Ultimately, the tools and processes you choose to adopt in your speaking business are entirely up to you.
 Nevertheless, this year’s numbers undeniably show the need for data-driven decisions and automation where you can.
 If you own speaking business stands out from these numbers, that’s amazing!
 I encourage you to keep up the good work in 2020.

 If not, no worries!
 We’re all working towards becoming more efficient and confident in our sales, marketing, and operations processes.
 It’s just going to take some time.
-Until then, feel free to shoot us a message if you get stuck, and we’ll do whatever we can to help. 😊
+Until then, feel free to shoot us a message if you get stuck. 😊

 For now, cheers to 2020 and best wishes as we all enter a new year in the speaking industry! 🍻